 Ulrich (Uli) has extensive experience in the boating industry and serves NMMA in the European Union where he is managing director of the International Marine Certification Institute in Brussels, Belgium.
 Uli’s formal education includes a degree in professional engineering for naval architecture and ocean engineering from Aachen University in Aachen, Germany.
 Uli is an inspector for both NMMA Certification and CE Certification and currently sits on multiple ISO technical committees.

 Ulrich (Ulli) joined NMMA’s team of inspectors in 2006 covering NMMA Certification as well as CE Certification in the European Union.
-He is the certification manager for IMCI and has more than 12 years of boat building experience.
-Additionally, Ulli is a member of the Experts Association of Boat- and Shipbuilding and the German Boat- and Shipbuilding Association.
+Ulli is qualified as a master craft boat builder and he is the Director of Certification for IMCI with more than 15 years of boat building experience.
+Additionally, Ulli is a member of the Experts Association of Boat- and Shipbuilding and the German Boat- and Shipbuilding Association as well as a certified auditor for ISO 9001 and ISO 17025.

 Tim recently signed on with NMMA to inspect manufacturers seeking NMMA Certification in Australia.
 He is an inspector for IMCI as well.
 Tim’s qualifications include a Bachelor’s degree in Engineering Naval Architecture from Australian Maritime College as well as ten years post graduate experience in the design and analysis of steel, aluminum and FRP commercial and recreational vessels.
 Tim has more than 14 years experience as a trade certified boat and shipbuilder and is now director of ASEA Yacht Design in Miami, Queensland.